tsaopy/tsaopy.github.io/notebook2.md

 ## Sketch of the problem

-For this next problem we have the following data
+For this next problem we have the following data which I simulated from a Van der Pol model (which in principle we shouldn't know)

 <img src="https://raw.githubusercontent.com/tsaopy/tsaopy.github.io/main/assets/nb2_pic1.png" width="600">